SchlossLab/mothur-snakemake-workflow/README.md

     |- data            # raw and primary data, are not changed once created
     |  |- references/  # reference files to be used in analysis
     |  |- raw/         # raw data, will not be altered
-    |  +- clean/       # cleaned data, will not be altered once created
+    |  +- process/     # cleaned data, will not be altered once created
     |
     |- code/           # any programmatic code
     |- results         # all output from workflows and analyses
+    |  |- tables/      # text version of tables to be rendered with kable in R
     |  |- figures/     # graphs, likely designated for manuscript figures
     |  +- pictures/    # diagrams, images, and other non-graph graphics
     |
     |- scratch/        # temporary files that can be safely deleted or lost
     |
     |- study.Rmd       # executable Rmarkdown for this study, if applicable
+    |- study.md        # Markdown (GitHub) version of the *Rmd file
+    |- study.html      # HTML version of *.Rmd file
+    |
-    |- Makefile        # executable Makefile for this study, if applicable
+    +- Makefile        # executable Makefile for this study, if applicable
-    |- study.Rproj     # RStudio project for this study, if applicable
-    |- datapackage.json # metadata for the (input and output) data files

 How to use
 ----------

 * Download the [latest release](https://github.com/SchlossLab/new_project/archive/schloss_v0.1.tar.gz) to the directory and decompress
 * Rename the decompressed/untarred file to the name of your project.
+Name the folder in the format `LastName_BriefDescription_Journal_Year`.
+For example, "Kozich_MiSeqSOP_AEM_2013" will work.
 Move into the folder.

 * At the prompt type:

   ```
   git init ./
   git add .
   git commit -m "Initial commit"
   ```

 * Go to the [SchlossLab repository](https://github.com/schlosslab) on GitHub and create a new repository with the same name as your folder.
 Click the "Create Repository" button.
 * Follow the instructions for pushing an existing repository from the command line.
 For example:

   ```